cancerit/cgpPindel/README.md

 These were primarily designed for use with dockstore.org but can be used as normal containers.

-The docker images know to work correctly after import into a singularity image.
+The docker images are known to work correctly after import into a singularity image.

 ## Dependencies/Install